Col.A.B.Welch takes Chief Drags Wolf and his Friends to the 1940 Minnesota Aquatenniel

 Formation of a War Party, Cannon Ball, July 4, 1917.
 Col. A. B. Welch and the young warriors who had also volunteered for service were given “an old time” send-off to France.

 On July 4th, 1917 I motored to Cannon Ball to a celebration of the Indians.
 About 2000 were present from many parts of the country.
 Devils Lake, Fort Peck Montana and other places sent representatives.
-I was in the uniform of a Captain NDNG, on account of the war with Germany and, as I entered the ceremonial enclosure, the musicians started up the Song of Mato Watakpe.
-I always expected to start the dance when this is sung, and did so at once.
+I was in the uniform of a Captain North Dakota National Guard, on account of the war with Germany and, as I entered the ceremonial enclosure, the musicians started up the Song of Mato Watakpe (Charging Bull, my Indian name).
+A. B. Welch, early 1918 I always expected to start the dance when this is sung, and did so at once.
 Several old warriors joined in.
 These men had all been wounded in battle.
 After another grass dance or two, my song was started again and I started the dance a second time.
-In a few minutes I was joined by many young men who danced to the finish of the dance and then all shook hands with me.
-Red Tomahawk told me that...
+In a few minutes I was joined by many...

 Read More